diridari/PCAPStreamMerge/README.md

 ***
 ## How to use
-start the programm from the cli. you can user these parameter:
+start this programm from the cli. you can user these parameter:

                     -ssh <configfileName/location>      connect to ssh clients with the givven config